ganimomer/message-channel-promise/README.md

 ## Usage
 The module exposes a function which can be used to wrap communication via [MessageChannel](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) in a promise, resolved only when the recepient responds.

-This works with both IFrames and webworkers.
+This works with IFrames and web workers, and [message ports](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/postMessage).

 ### parameters
 * `message`: The message to send.
 Must be a serializable JSON object.